aspiringsecurity/EMTTR/README.md

 Getting started
 ===============

-This code has been tested on OSX 10.11.5 and Ubuntu 14.04.
 Code is written using Bash and Javascript - you will need to install nodejs:

 https://nodejs.org